Park Guell Gatehouses

 • Antoni Gaudí’s style was deeply inspired by the complex patterns he had seen in nature.
 He once said: “There are no straight lines or sharp corners in nature.
 Therefore, buildings must have no straight lines or sharp corners.”
 Indeed, this unique element of his style is one of the main things that makes him stand out as an architect.

 • Gaudí wanted to go beyond the Gothic style of architecture and not have to rely on structures such as buttresses.
-He invented a number of techniques and expanded upon others in order to achieve this goal.
+He invented a number of techniques and expanded upon other existing techniques in order to achieve this goal.
 Some of these include the use of fractals (found in nature), catenary arches (which had been used in suspension bridges), and he created his own technique which he called equilibrated.

 • Due to his modest state of dress later in life, Gaudí was frequently mistaken for being a beggar.
 In fact, this was one of the leading causes of his untimely death.
 After being struck by a tram, he was mistaken for someone inconsequential.
 Therefore, he was given very little medical attention, which could have saved his life.
 Sadly, it was only after it was too late that the priest of the Sagrada Família identified him and all of Barcelona mourned his loss.